luke-holt/baremetal_m328p/README.md

     	- [ ] Add makefiles for each app
 - [ ] Add wiring diagram
 - [ ] Add error system
+- [x] Refactor event system to implement a message queue instead of monitoring a set of registered bytes for event flags.
+	- [x] Add queue implementation